DomBennett/CladeDynamics/README.md

 # Evolutionary Distinctness Biased Markov Model (EDBMM)

-An R pipeline for exploring how an evolutionary distinctness bias in a tree-growth Markov model affects tree shape in order to test the reality of the living fossil.
+An R pipeline for exploring how an evolutionary distinctness bias in a tree-growth Markov model affects tree shape in order to test the reality of the living fossil, see the published article ['Evolutionarily distinct “living fossils” require both lower speciation and lower extinction rates'](https://doi.org/10.1017/pab.2016.36).

 The pipeline uses a Markov-Model to grow trees with extinction and speciation rates determined by a tip's evolutionary distinctness.

 ![EDBMM](https://raw.githubusercontent.com/DomBennett/Project-EDBMM/master/other/EDBMM.png "Evolutionary Distinctness Biased Markov Model")